nterhoeven/anaLife-homepage/_pages/home.en.md

     excerpt: "Let the past guide you: We use your data to develop models for predicting future developments, e.g. sales numbers."
     url:
 intro:
-  - excerpt: 'An excerpt of our services'
+  - excerpt: 'An excerpt of our services:'
 ---

 {% include feature_row id="intro" type="center" %}